 Also, in Sir Basil Pike Public School, Ted tells his class that they'll learn about compound fractions... but the fractions shown are the board are improper.

-Countless artists and illustrators get the U.S. Highway System markers (a white shield on a black background, assigned to a set of major roads throughout the country) mixed up with the Interstate Highway System (a red-white-and-blue cutout shield of a different shape, assigned only to freeways) mixed up, and use the latter's shield to designate the former.
-Others use the "old" style U.S. shield, retired in 1961, which had the name of the state at the top and was a cutout.
+Countless artists and illustrators get the U.S. Highway System markers (a white shield on a black square background, assigned to a set of major roads throughout the country) mixed up with the Interstate Highway System (a red-white-and-blue cutout shield of a different shape, assigned only to freeways) mixed up, and use one's shield for the other.
+Others still use the older style of U.S. shield, retired in 1961, which had the name of the state at the top and was a cutout.
 Some even conflate the two, and put the Interstate shield's colors on a U.S. shield, typically of the pre-1961 variety.
-Still others will use one of the shields to designate a state highway, most of which have their own unique shapes.
+Still others will use one of the shields to designate a state highway, most of which have their own unique shapes from state to state.